return to homepage

 House Plant Moisture Meter

-Just stick the probe into the soil and you'll know in an instant whether or not your plant needs watering.
+You'll know in an instant whether or not your plant needs watering.
 With this handy, easy-to-use tool, you'll never under- or (more likely) over-water your house plants again.

 Gauging Moisture